WebberZone/add-to-all/readme.txt

 == Upgrade Notice ==

 = 1.6.0 =
-Highlighted settings; Check out the Changelog for more details
+Implemented CodeMirror for code highlighting; Minimum WordPress supported version bumped up to v4.9; Check out the Changelog for more details